m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Fill in columns `B`, `C`, and `D` for essay 12.
  - Open `12.txt`.
  - You can see the author is listed as HAMILTON.
- - You can use Sublime Text to count the numbers of "upon"s as 7 (6 with a lowercase `u` and one with an uppercase `U`).
+ - You can use Sublime Text to count the numbers of "upon"s as 7, 6 with a lowercase `u` and one with an uppercase `U`.
  - By using "Select All"
    (`Selection > Select All`; "command + A" on MacOS; "ctrl + A" on Windows), you can count the number of characters as $13094$ quickly